 I have never seen a situation where one or two individuals can sign orders that operate as rules for months and which impose criminal sanctions for each violation of up to a year in jail and \$25,000.
 There are no legislative standards guiding these orders.
 According to the Executive Branch, if it is about COVID, the Executive Branch can issue orders and there are no legislative standards beyond the fact there is a public health emergency.
 And the Governor can declare virtually anything an emergency.
-Moreover, according to Governor Northam, even though the orders operate as rules with the meaning of the Virginia Administrative Process Act (VAPA), the Executive Branch purports to operate outside of VAPA and fought judicial review.

 Much more oversight is necessary.
-There should be a public docket with all of the communications and deliberations of Governor Northam, Health Commissioner Oliver, and staff along with comments and analysis of this extended period where two men ruled through threats of criminal sanctions.
+There should be a public docket with all of the communications and deliberations and analysis of extended periods of application.